Finding an apprenticeship

 How many hours will I work and study?

-You should work for a minimum of 30 hours per week and you study for 20% of your working hours, typically equivalent to four days work and one day study day per week.
+You should work for a minimum of 30 hours per week and undertake off-the-job study during your working hours.
+The amount of off-the-job study depends on the apprenticeship standard.
 If you’re employed fewer than 30 hours per week, your employer will need to check with us to make sure you meet the course criteria.

 How long does a degree apprenticeship last?